Fellowship2024-11-07T22:03:49+00:00

-Charleston Symphony Inclusion Fellowship
+Charleston Symphony Fellowship

 General Description

-The Charleston Symphony Inclusion Fellowship is an intensive professional development and mentorship program for advancing talented individuals from backgrounds traditionally underrepresented in classical music.
+The Charleston Symphony Fellowship is an intensive professional development and mentorship program for advancing talented individuals from backgrounds traditionally underrepresented in classical music.
 Since the fellowship’s founding in August 2021, it has been the Charleston Symphony’s avenue of pursuit in directly addressing institutional barriers and issues of representation, by building a direct career pipeline.

 The fellowship comprises two divisions: an Executive Fellowship for arts administrators working daily as an integral part of the CSO administrative team and an Orchestral Fellowship for string musicians, rehearsing and performing as a member of the Charleston Symphony.